t-konishi/translations/README.md

-Personal Translation Document Ja PDF
+Personal Translation Documents Ja PDF
 ================================
 This is a repository of translations for personal study.